3 Ways Blockchain Technology Can Improve the Logistics Industry

 Increased Efficiency/Reduced Costs

-The efficiencies created by this technology will get orders filled and delivered faster.
+The efficiencies this technology created will get orders filled and delivered faster.
 It can record the transfer of raw materials and goods as they move through the supply chain as well as track purchase orders, shipment notifications, and receipts.
 Blockchain also has the ability to assign a serial number or barcode to goods so that they can be easily traced.

 The blockchain has the potential to transform the supply chain and disrupt the way we produce, market, purchase and consume our goods.
 Although adoption by the logistics industry is still in its infancy, blockchain is shaping up to be a transformative technology.
 The transparency it offers will make every company’s more secure and reliable.